The clock is ticking: Zovio Inc (ZVO)

-At the end of the latest market close, Zovio Inc (ZVO) was valued at $0.15.
-In that particular session, Stock kicked-off at the price of $0.1516 while reaching the peak value of $0.1579 and lowest value recorded on the day was $0.15.
-The stock current value is $0.15.Recently in News on August 1, 2022, Zovio Inc Reports Second Quarter 2022 Results.
+Zovio Inc (ZVO) is priced at $0.14 after the most recent trading session.
+At the very opening of the session, the stock price was $0.1455 and reached a high price of $0.153, prior to closing the session it reached the value of $0.16.
+The stock touched a low price of $0.143.Recently in News on August 1, 2022, Zovio Inc Reports Second Quarter 2022 Results.
 Zovio Inc (NASDAQ: ZVO), an education technology services company, today announced its results for the three and six months ended June 30, 2022.
 You can read further details here

 Zovio Inc had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.4700 on 01/05/22, with the lowest value was $0.1400 for the same time period, recorded on 09/27/22.